harshabakku/rainbow-bridge-ETH-XTZ/README.md

         "tezosFunTokenAccount": "mintablefuntoken11"
 }
 ```
-If you are using rainbow-bridge-cli 2.x, create `~/.rainbow/config.json` file with the following content:
+If you are using tez-bridge-cli 2.x, create `~/.tezbridge/config.json` file with the following content:
 ```json
 {
         "tezosNetworkId": "testnet",